World Series Game 7 ticket prices spike to a record

 Related: Cubs fans see World Series thanks to crowdsourcing campaigns

-"Game 7 will be in a league of its own for MLB prices that we've tracked over the last 7 years," said Jesse Lawrence, CEO and founder of Ticket IQ.
+"Game 7 will be in a league of its own for MLB prices that we've tracked over the last seven years," said Jesse Lawrence, CEO and founder of Ticket IQ.

 Cleveland hasn't won a World Series since 1948, while the Cubs haven't won since 1908.
 That's made both team's long-suffering fans willing to spend astronomical prices for the chance to see their team make history.